-For the past month we have been using the muscle roller stick from Addaday in our recovery routine to test out their unique roller stick design.
+For the past month the two of us have been using the muscle roller stick from Addaday in our recovery routine to test out their unique roller stick design.
 We’ve tried a few different types of these sticks so will mention some comparable notes throughout this review.
 Bottom line though, if you train or exercise at any level that gives you tight muscles, we are huge advocates in preventative actions to maintain mobility and speed up recovery, and this roller stick is extremely effective at working through tight muscles!

 Add-A-Day | Technical Specs